rhayes777/PyAutoFit/README.rst

 **PyAutoFit** is a Python-based probabilistic programming language which:

-- Makes it straight forward to compose and fit models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.
+- Makes it simple to compose and fit models using a range of Bayesian inference libraries, such as `emcee <https://github.com/dfm/emcee>`_ and `dynesty <https://github.com/joshspeagle/dynesty>`_.

-- Handles the 'heavy lifting' of model fitting, including model composition and customization, outputting results in a structured path format and model-specific visualization.
+- Handles the 'heavy lifting' that comes with model-fitting, including model composition & customization, outputting results, model-specific visualization and posterior analysis.

-- Includes bespoke tools for **big-data** analysis, including massively parallel model fitting and database output structures so that large suites of results can be loaded into Jupyter notebooks post-analysis.
+- Is built for *big-data* analysis, whereby results are output as a relational database which can be loaded after model-fitting is complete.

-- Provides advanced statistical methods such as *transdimensional modeling*, *advanced model comparison* and *advanced grid-searches*.
+**PyAutoFit** supports advanced statistical methods such as *transdimensional modeling*, *model comparison* and *massively parallel grid-searches*.

 Getting Started
 ---------------